When looking for a daycare provider for your child, they need to have daycare activities that contribute to the all-round development of your child.

 1. Play Group Games to Encourage Conversation

-The use of fun group games to encourage conversation can greatly improve your child’s language skills.
+The use of fun group games and daycare activities to encourage conversation can greatly improve your child’s language skills.

 For instance, a teacher at a daycare centre could ask the kids to pick a shape and invite them to place it in the corresponding colour bowl placed at the centre of a circle.
 By placing the colour bowls at the centre of the circle, children get to be involved at the same time.